mrjones2014/barbar.nvim/README.md

 nnoremap <silent> <Space>bw <Cmd>BufferOrderByWindowNumber<CR>

 " Other:
-" :BarbarEnable - enables barbar (enabled by default) " :BarbarDisable - very bad command, should never be used
+" :winbarbarEnable - enables winbarbar (enabled by default) " :winbarbarDisable - very bad command, should never be used
 ```

 #### Lua